Rockwell Automation Logix controllers

 - ControlLogix 5580 controllers: firmware version 31.011 and later

 - GuardLogix 5580 controllers: firmware version 31.011 and later

 3.2 VULNERABILITY OVERVIEW

-A malformed Class 3 common industrial protocol message with a cached connection can cause a denial-of-service condition, resulting in a major nonrecoverable fault.
-If the target device becomes unavailable, a user would have to clear the fault and redownload the user project file to bring the device back online.
+An unauthorized user could use a specially crafted sequence of Ethernet and IP messages and combine them with heavy traffic loading to cause a denial-of-service condition in Rockwell Automation Logix controllers, resulting in a denial-of-service condition.
+If the target device becomes unavailable in this condition, a user would have to clear and redownload the user project file to bring the device back online.

 - CRITICAL INFRASTRUCTURE SECTORS: Multiple Sectors

 Rockwell Automation reported this vulnerability to CISA.